Paul Peters (publisher)

-Paul Harvey Peters (born September 24, 1982) is the non-Executive Board Chair of online conference software provider ExOrdo and from 2015 to 2021 was the chief executive Officer of the Open Access publisher Hindawi.
-He is past Chair of the Board of Crossref and was President of the Open Access Scholarly Publishers Association (OASPA) from 2013 to 2019.
+Paul Harvey Peters (born September 24, 1982) is an angel investor and podcast host working in the scholarly communications industry.
+He is currently the non-Executive Board Chair of online conference software provider ExOrdo, co-founder of the Scholarly Angels investment syndicate, and host of the podcast Midnight at the Casablanca.

+From 2015 to 2021 Peters was the chief executive Officer of the Open Access publisher Hindawi.
+He was chair of the Board of Directors of Crossref from 2017 to 2020 and was President of the Open Access Scholarly Publishers Association (OASPA) from 2013 to 2019.
 Peters is known for his work as an advocate for Open Access, open infrastructure for Open Science, and research integrity in the published literature.

 Early life

 Peters was born in Cambridge, Massachusetts, on September 24, 1982, where his parents both taught chemistry at Harvard.
 The family moved to Boulder, Colorado in 1984 where Paul went to Bixby Elementary School, Baseline Middle School, and Fairview High School.

 Education

 He was educated at the College of William and Mary from 2000 to 2004 where he completed his bachelor's degree in Middle Eastern Studies.
 While at William and Mary, he spent his junior year abroad at the American University in Cairo (AUC).